hariv3114/Emerills-at-Pioneer-Square/README.md

-# Node FOOD ITEMS App
+# EMERILLS AT PIONEER SQUARE - RESTAURANT TABLE App

 A single page application built on MEAN stack aligning to a simple interactive billing application at a restaurant table.